529 Basics

 What can a 529 be used for?

-- College, graduate school, trade and vocational school, and apprenticeship programs
+- College, graduate school, trade and vocational school, and apprenticeship programs that are registered and certified with the U.S. Secretary of Labor

-- K-12 tuition1
+- K-12 expenses1

-- Loan repayments2
+- Loan repayments3

 - Room and board